 Legal & General Reinsurance Company Limited

 Financial Condition Report

-31.12.2016
+31.12.2017

 Table of Contents

 A. Busir ness and Performance 4

 A.1 Name of insurer 4

 A.2 Name and contact details of the insurance supervisor and group supervisor 4

 A.3 Name and contact details of the Approved Auditor 4

 A.4 Ownership details 4

-A.5 Where the insurer is part of a group, a group structure chart showing where the insurer fits within the group structure
+A.5 Where the insurer is part of a group, a group structure chart showing where the insure fits within the group structure

 A.6 Insurance business written by business segment and by geographical region during the reporting period

 A.7 Performance of investments during the reporting period 6

 A.8 Any other material information 7

 B. Gove rnance Structure 7

 B.1 Board and Senior Executives 7

-B.2 Fitness and Propriety Requirements 8
+B.2 Fitness and Propriety Requirements 9

-B.3 Risk Management and Solvency Self-Assessment 12
+B.3 Risk Management and Solvency Self-Assessment .
+12

-B.4 Internal Control 16
+B.4 Internal Control .
+16

-B.5 Internal Audit 17
+B.5 Internal Audit .
+17

-B.6 Actuarial Function 18
+B.6 Actuarial Function .
+17

-B.7 Outsourcing 18
+B.7 Outsourcing .
+18

-B.8 Any other material information 19
+B.8 Any other material information .
+19

-C. Risk Profile 19
+C. Risk Profile .
+19

-C.1 Material risks that the insurer is exposed to, including how there risks are measured ar any material changes that have occurred during the reporting period
+C.1 Material risks that the insurer is exposed to, including how there risks are measured a any material changes that have occurred during the reporting period

-C.2 How risks are mitigated including the methods used and the processes to monitor the effectiveness of these methods 24
+C.2 How risks are mitigated including the methods used and the processes to monitor the effectiveness of these methods

-C.3 Material risk concentrations 24
+C.3 Material risk concentrations .
+24

-C.4 How assets are invested in accordance with the prudent person principle as stated in Paragraph 5.1.2 of the Code 24
+C.4 How assets are invested in accordance with the prudent person principle as stated in Paragraph 5.1.2 of the Code

-C.5 The stress testing and sensitivity analysis to assess material risks, including the methods and assumptions used, and the outcomes 27
+C.5 The stress testing and sensitivity analysis to assess material risks, including the methods and assumptions used, and the outcomes .

-LEGAL & GENERAL REINSURANCE - FINANCIAL CONDITION REPORT

-C.6 Any other material information .
 27

+C.6 Any other material information 27

-D. Solve ency Valuation .
-27
+D. Solve ency Valuation 27

-D.1 The Valuation bases, assumptions and methods used to derive the value of each assectass
+D.1 The Valuation bases, assumptions and methods used to derive the value of each ass class

-D.2 The valuation bases, assumptions and methods used to derive the value of technical provisions and the amount of the best estimate. .
-30
+D.2 The valuation bases, assumptions and methods used to derive the value of technical provisions and the amount of the best estimate.

-D.3 Description of recoverables from reinsurance contracts .
-3 3
+D.3 Description of recoverables from reinsurance contracts 32

-D.4 The valuation bases, assumptions and methods used to derive the value of other liabilities .
-3 3
+D.4 The valuation bases, assumptions and methods used to derive the value of other liabilities 33

-D.5 Any other material information .
-3 3
+D.5 Any other material information 33

-E. Capit al Management .
-3 5
+E. Capit tal Management 33

-E.1 Eligible Capital .3 5
+E.1 Eligible Capital 33

-E.2 Regulatory Capital Requirements .
-3 5
+E.2 Regulatory Capital Requirements 35

-E.3 Approved Internal Capital Model used to derive the ECR .
-3 5
+E.3 Approved Internal Capital Model used to derive the ECR 35

-F. Signi ficant Event .
-35
+F. Subs equent Event 36

-F.1 Description of the significant event .
-35
+F.1 Description of the subsequent event 36

-F.2 Approximate date(s) or proposed timing of the significant event .
-35
+F.2 Approximate date(s) or proposed timing of the subsequent event 36

-F.3 Confirmation of how the significant event has impacted or will impact, any information provided in the most recent financial condition report filed
+F.3 Confirmation of how the subsequent event has impacted or will impact, any information provided in the most recent financial condition report filed

-F.4 Any other material information .
-35
+F.4 Any other material information 36

-Glossary .
-36
+Decla aration 36

+Glos sary 37

 A. Business and Performance

 Particulars regarding the organisational structure, insurance business activities and financial performance

 A.1 Name of insurer

 Legal & General Reinsurance Company Limited ("L&G Re" or "the Company")

 A.2 Name and contact details of the insurance supervisor and group supervisor

-Insurance Supervisor Group Supervisor Name: Bermuda Monetary Prudential Regulation Authority Authority Jurisdiction: Bermuda United Kingdom Email Address: amellish@bma.bm Terrence.Venables@bankof england.co.uk Phone Number: +44 (0)20 3461 8013 +1 (441) 278 0320
+Insurance Supervisor Group Supervisor Name: Bermuda Monetary Prudential Regulation Authority ("BMA") Authority ("PRA") Jurisdiction: United Kingdom Bermuda Email Address: amellish@bma.bm prudential\Legal&General @bankofengland.co.uk Phone Number: +44 (0)20 3461 4444 +1 (441) 278 0320

 A.3 Name and contact details of the Approved Auditor

 Organisation: PricewaterhouseCoopers Ltd.